chicks-net/life-graphs/Dash/steam_achievements.md

 ==================

 113 out of 129 games have achievements.
 13.98% achieved overall.
 32.62% achieved in games played.
+40.78% in games with >1 achievement.